Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 New hire onboarding

-Marketing roles require specific knowledge about brand standards, processes, and tools.
-Without structured onboarding, new team members take longer to become productive contributors.
+Marketing roles need specific knowledge of brand standards, processes, and tools.
+Without structured onboarding, new team members take far longer than necessary to become productive.

 • Role-specific resource collections